RReiso/Daily_log/March_2021.md

 **05/03/2021**: JS - learning about class inheritance.
 Finished bootcamp homework.

-TIL: JS to inherit methods from class, use class Subclass extends Mainclass {}
+TIL: JS - to inherit methods from class, use class Subclass extends Mainclass {}

+**06/03/2021**: JS - intro to promises.
+Finished HTML for home and about sections of FCC portfolio project.

+TIL: JS - Use async/await keywords to wait for callback to get executed, then continue with the main thread.